 Hello everyone!
 I hope you are all doing well.
 I'm excited to share a quick upcycled DIY project with you today.
 I will be transforming a tea container that I recently finished and reusing it to store tea bags.
 I wanted to give it a fresh new look.
-You will need Mod Podge, paint, and a few other materials for this project.
+This project requires Mod Podge, paint, and other materials.

 Materials: